 So we decided to cut away the dead parts and also to thin the rest so that there would be better air circulation.
 When it was pruned, I could see from the marks in the cut branches (by going on the internet!) that the tree had had bouts of verticilium wilt before.
 And in the autumn I added a layer of mulch to the soil.

 Last summer there was no sign of the verticilium wilt.
 This winter we’ve had the Cotinus pruned back to about one third of what it was at its maximum size.
-I’ve planted another tree nearby in case it does fail, but have chosen one that isn’t vulnerable to the same problems.

 Is my tree dead or is it just dormant?

 And do a few dead branches mean the end of a tree?
 Matt showed me an easy test to tell whether a tree or branch is really dead.
 Use a knife to scrape away a small amount of the bark.
 If the tree is alive, you will see yellow or greenish growth under the bark.
 But if it is brown and dry, it is dead.